 Before adjusting the equipment, make sure your hands are clean.

-1. Completely cover the front of the self-filtering mask with both hands, taking care not to alter the mask’s fit.
+1. completely cover the front of the self-filtering mask with both hands, taking care not to alter the mask’s fit.

 2. Self-filtering mask WITHOUT valve – Exhale forcefully.